 CORPORATE GOVERNANCE PRACTICE

-The Directors have adopted various policies to ensure compliance with the requirement of the Corporate Governance Code (the “Code”) under Appendix C1 of the Listing Rules (including the mandatory disclosure requirements set out in Part 1 of the Code (the “Mandatory Disclosure Requirements”) and the provisions set out in Part 2 of the Code (the “Provisions”) in the Listing Rules.
-The Board considers that the Company has complied with all the applicable provisions during the year except with the deviation as disclosed in this report.
+The Board considers that the Company has complied with all the applicable Code Provisions during the year with the exception of the deviation as disclosed in this report.
 In the future, the Company will also adopt more Recommended Best Practices as set out in the Code according to actual needs, so as to further enhance the level of corporate governance.

 CORPORATE CULTURE AND VALUES